 A list of System-Wide Courses that are NOT General Education can be found here.
 This list also contains General College courses and any special course number/course title relationships that apply to the whole WTCS.

+System-wide Curriculum Specifications

 A list of currently identified System-Wide Programs can be found here.

-System-wide Curriculum Specifications

 The WTCS program curriculum system began detailed editing of System wide curriculum in FY 2006-07.
-The current list of edited System-wide Curriculums can be found at http://mywtcs.wtcsystem.edu/wtcsinternal/cmspages/getdocumentfile.aspx?nodeguid=43e4e1eb- abcd-4d04-889b-cf96ad3a8d55.
-The program curriculum can be found on the WTCS Portal at https://wtcsystem.wids.org/.
+The program curriculum can be found on the WIDS Repository at https://wtcsystem.wids.org/ or the Program Info tab in the Instructional Information section of the WTCS portal.

-Each of the program curriculums on the list above will be edited for compliance with the Course Numbers, Course Credits, Function in Program and total credit compliance distribution against the program’s curriculum profile found in the WTCS WIDs Repository.
+Each of the aligned programs curriculum will be edited for core aligned course compliance.

 The Course Titles (Abbreviated) are edited by the Course Approval editor and must match the title.
 Course Titles may be submitted using the abbreviated version to accommodate the 30 character limit required by some WTCS Districts’ Software.